warner/python-spake2/README.md

 to provide data integrity.
 It can also be fed into [HKDF] [1] to derive other session keys as necessary.

+The `SPAKE2` instances, and the messages they create, are single-use.
+Create a new one for each new session.

 ### Key Confirmation

 To safely test for identical keys before use, you can perform a second